Providers

 Foundry Local (on-device)[foundry-local]✅ (OpenAI-shape)✅ functions

 Normalization is isolated in providers.py (Python) / providers.ts (TypeScript) with per-provider fixtures, so response-shape drift is contained.
-All ten paths ship in @cendor/sdk behind the same Provider seam — Hugging Face, Ollama, Gemini, and Bedrock drive the model today, with their end-to-end token/cost capture in JS activating alongside the matching @cendor/core detection release.
+All ten paths ship in @cendor/sdk behind the same Provider seam — Hugging Face, Ollama, Gemini, and Bedrock drive the model with end-to-end token/cost capture in TypeScript today, via @cendor/core’s provider detection.
 See the parity matrix.

 Core concepts